AdobeDocs/marketo-measure.en/help/security-and-compliance/compliance-related-resources/ensuring-consent-for-gdpr-in-marketo-measure-js.md

 `Bizible.Push('Consent', false);`

-When this code executes, it will delete all cookies that [!DNL bizible.js] previously created and will resume the collection of analytics data only if the user re-consents.
+When this code executes, it deletes all cookies that [!DNL bizible.js] previously created and resumes the collection of analytics data only if the user reconsents.